Florida Tech Facts And Figures

-The university consists of five colleges:
+The university consists of four colleges:

-Five of Florida Tech’s alumni have served as Space Shuttle astronauts:
+Five of Florida Tech’s alumni have served as space shuttle astronauts:

 Sunita Williams (STS-116, STS-117)